7th Air Force hosts first Air Boss Conference after COVID pause

+OSAN AIR BASE, Republic of Korea -- Seventh Air Force leadership hosted an Air Boss Conference with ROK and US Air Force leaders from across the Indo-Pacific region here Oct.
+25-26, 2023.

-U.S. service members visit Gwangju Air Base, Republic of Korea, Oct.
-26, 2023, during this year’s Air Boss Conference, hosted by 7th Air Force leadership.
-The conference provided an opportunity for increased integration and interoperability in planning between senior air component leaders who are invested in maintaining the robust combined readiness of ROK and U.S. military forces.
-(U.S. Air Force by Senior Master Sgt.
-Chrystal Donathan)
+The conference provides an opportunity for increased integration and interoperability in planning between senior air component leaders who are invested in maintaining the robust combined readiness of ROK and U.S. military forces, said Maj.
+Joseph Basala, 7th Air Force Commander’s Action Group deputy director.

+The intent is to get everyone on the same page regarding current defensive requirements and plans, he said.

+“The conference brings U.S. Air Force and Republic of Korea Air Force wing commanders together, along with leaders of support bases and those outside the peninsula,” Basala said.
+“It levels the common understanding amongst the coalition and provides an opportunity for in-person discussions and questions at all points of the leadership level of the US-ROK Alliance.”

 |Date Taken: